Jhoie/Instagram-Bot/README.md

 # Instagram-Bot
-This is an instagram bot that likes 5 pictures with #greece
+This is an instagram bot that likes pictures automatically